pgailinas/videoqa-representation-comparison/docs/index.md

 Qwen2-VL-7B serves as the fixed multimodal foundation model for all experiments.
 Baseline, single-pass RAG, and iterative RAG workflows differ only in the evidence retrieval and refinement process.
 This design isolates the impact of retrieval strategy while maintaining a consistent VideoQA reasoning model.

 Experiments measure how retrieval strategy, evidence quality, and refinement depth affect temporal reasoning, answer accuracy, retrieval performance, and execution efficiency.
 Evaluation metrics may include answer accuracy, retrieval precision and recall, semantic relevance, execution time, and latency-versus-performance tradeoffs.

+Evaluation results will be analyzed across NExT-QA causal, temporal, and descriptive reasoning categories, as well as the dataset's individual question types (CH, CW, TN, TP, TC, DL, DO, and DC).

 The objective is not to train a new VideoQA neural network, but to evaluate how modern foundation models and retrieval architectures can be combined to improve video reasoning performance.